Grimoire & Poe

 Survivor # 3: Rosemarie Holt

-The Book: Rosemarie was grooming her horse when the killer attacked her.
+In the novel, Rosemarie was grooming her horse when the killer attacked her.
 She fought back and lunged at him with a pitchfork.
 She managed to stab him in his left side with it.
-The killer ran away and she followed.
-Suddenly he came out of one of the stalls and grabbed the pitchfork.
+The killer ran away, and she followed.
+Suddenly, he came out of one of the stalls and grabbed the pitchfork.
 While they struggled over the pitchfork, the killer grabbed his knife and cut her left thigh.
 She was saved when the gang showed up and tackled him to the ground.

 Survivor #4: Darby

-The Film: Darby went with Alex to help get the rest of the townspeople out as the corn field was on fire.
-He was not there for the confrontation so he wasn’t wounded.
+In the film, Darby went with Alex to help get the rest of the townspeople out as the corn field was on fire.
+He was not there for the confrontation, so he wasn’t wounded.

 Survivor #5: Oliver “Ollie” Larsson

-The Film: After the tase gun malfunctioned and Ollie was unable to subdue the killer, said killer rushed him and stabbed him through the torso with a ninja sword (?).
-After momentarily distracting the killer as he’s bleeding on the ground, Makani was able to stab and kill the killer.
+In the film, after the taser gun malfunctioned and Ollie was unable to subdue the killer, the killer rushed him and stabbed him through the torso with a ninja sword (?).
+After momentarily distracting the killer as he was bleeding on the ground, Makani was able to stab and kill the killer.

 3. The Killer & His Motives

-In the novel, the killer is revealed to be David Ware – a minor character who was briefly mentioned in the beginning of the novel.
+In the novel, the killer is revealed to be David Ware, a minor character who was briefly mentioned at the beginning of the novel.
 David just snapped.
 He became so frustrated knowing that he wouldn’t get into college and leave his small hometown.
 He also knew that the town was the type of town where if you didn’t get out young, you didn’t get out at all.
 That enraged him.
-So as payback to the universe?
+So, as payback to the universe?
 The town?
 His victims?
 Who knows.
 What we do know is that he killed the ones who were going to leave out of jealousy and envy at the fact that he couldn’t.
 David revealed he wanted to get caught, too.
-He knew he’d be transferred to an out of county prison which would mean he’d finally get to leave.
-Some messed up logic there, Bucko.
+He knew he’d be transferred to an out-of-county prison, which would mean he’d finally get to leave.
+Some messed-up logic there, Bucko.

-In the film they got rid of David.
-In fact the only David mentioned in the movie was a creepy Uber driver.
+In the film, they got rid of David.
+In fact, the only David mentioned in the movie was a creepy Uber driver.
 Instead, they incorporated another minor character, Zach, into the main group of friends.
 Zach was given more of a character arc as the town’s billionaire son.
-Said billionaire who made his money buying up the townspeople’s farms.
-This caused Zach to undergo a ton of bullying which only made him grow angrier and angrier with his stoic a$$ of a father.
-His motive was very different from David’s, Zach’s reasoning was to expose and punish the townspeople of their hypocrisy.
+Said the billionaire who made his money buying up the townspeople’s farms.
+This caused Zach to undergo a ton of bullying, which only made him grow angrier and angrier with his stoic ass of a father.
+His motive was very different from David’s; Zach’s reasoning was to expose and punish the townspeople for their hypocrisy.
 He toyed with his victims by moving things around as well as plastering images of their deepest darkest secrets all over their place of death before exposing them to the town and then killing them off as penance.

 Both are certifiable.